Submit a claim to

 Questions?

 Your plan administrator can answer questions about your specific group benefits plan.
-Your benefits booklet, available after you sign in to the Plan Member Secure Site (under the ‘My benefits’ tab), also contains information about eligibility, coverages, and more.
+Your benefits booklet may be available after you sign in to the Plan Member Secure Site (under Coverage, located at the top of the left navigation, click on Your Benefits.
+Then click on View Benefits Booklet).
+There you’ll also find information about eligibility, coverages, and more.
+If a View Benefits Booklet tab does not appear under Your Benefits, please contact your Plan Sponsor to obtain a copy.

 Need to submit a claim?